HL7NZ/nzf/input/pagecontent/example-queries.md

 Get a list of all medications
 >[base]/Medication

 Get a specific medication based on sctid
+>[base]/Medication/44282231000116104

+Get a specific medication based on sctid via code - returns a bundle
 >[base]/Medication?code=44282231000116104

+Get a specific medication based on sctid via pharmacode (only applies to CTPPs) - returns a bundle
+>[base]/Medication?code=393924

 Get medications that have been updated since 1 Apr 2021 (can be useful for maintaining a local cache)